10 small business trends you need to know about to make the most of 2021.

 3. Small business owners will continue consolidating how they manage their businesses, switching from multiple systems to all-in-one tools.

 With the pandemic expected to last well into 2021, business owners will continue to move their business processes online, consolidating their expenses and the tools they’re using to manage tasks more efficiently.
-We expect to see more business owners moving away from a multiple-tool system and going all-in-one with comprehensive platforms that can accomplish everything they need all in one place.
+We expect to see more business owners moving away from a multiple-tool system and going all-in-one with a comprehensive small business management platform that can accomplish everything they need all in one place.

 4. Video meetings are the new digital coffee shop for small business owners.